menzenski/words/content/posts/2024/11/18/f-8-and-be-there.md

 [my first post last week]({{< ref "a-november-2024-update.md" >}} "A November 2024 Update"), I've been fighting writer's block for months.
 Or rather, while I've _been_ writing (some), I've been fighting "publisher's block" - clicking "publish" on an email newsletter, knowing that doing so will "push" my writing into the inboxes of friends, family, professional colleagues, and interested parties, is tough.
-It feels signficant, and makes me want to hold off publishing until I have something more substantial to say, or until I've added more references, or until I have read another book on the subject, or until I've whatever elsed that isn't actually publishing.
+It feels significant, and makes me want to hold off publishing until I have something more substantial to say, or until I've added more references, or until I have read another book on the subject, or until I've whatever elsed that isn't actually publishing.